vche/divelog_convert/README.md

 - handle macdive xml ?

 - Process to get all into a new app:
+    - From Diviac:
         - Diviac export to csv
-    - Convert csv to uddf: `divelog_convert -d -i test/data/diviac-export3.csv -if diviac -o temp/diviac_convert.uddf`
+        - Convert csv to uddf: `divelog_convert -d -i test/data/diviac-export3.csv -if diviac -o temp/from_diviac.uddf`
+    - From JTrak:
+        - Export to uddf
+        - Enrich: `divelog_convert -d -i test/data/jtrak-export.uddf -o temp/from_jtrak.uddf`
+    - From dive cloud:
         - Export diverlog cloud [to be synced from dive computer to get latest dives]
-    - TODO: support .zip : unzip, get and import all zxu, remove
-    - TODO: Convert required zxu to uddf: `divelog_convert -d -i test/data/diviac-export3.csv -if diviac -o temp/diviac_convert.uddf`
+        - Convert required zxu to uddf: `divelog_convert -d -i data/divecloud_20221226174016.zip -if diverlog -o data/from_divelog.uddf`
     - Import all uddf to subsurface / macdive

 - Process to import dives to diverlog